THE HISTORY OF RENAISSANCE

 Renaissance began with a small group of families who had a heart to reach their friends and neighbors with the good news of Jesus Christ.

 After meeting with a church planting consultant, they took a leap of faith and started a church.
 That first group of families grew, hired a pastor and worship pastor, and secured office space for a headquarters.
 Still without a place to hold services, they met where they could and transported everything by trailer.

 With a culturally relevant way to encounter God now available, the Summit community responded and Renaissance grew quickly.
-The team continued to be dedicated to reaching people by creating music albums, throwing parties, having concerts (the Christmas Concert has become the “Can’t Miss” event of the season!), and hosting celebrities.
+The Renaissance Christmas Concert has become the “can’t miss” event of the season!

 In 2016, Christian Andrews was named Lead Pastor.